InnoPhaseIoT/talaria_two_azure/examples/prov_dev_client_ll_sample/README.md

 - exchanges a few messages with this device just to confirm the connectivity.
 - disconnects again.

-Among other logs, you will notice the below username and few exchanges in this reconnection part of the run to showcase the points listed above:
+Among other logs, you will notice the below exchanges in this reconnection part of the run to showcase the points listed above:

 ```
 .